AdobeDocs/dynamic-media-classic.en/help/using/uploading-files.md

 * Asset IDs with the same name are not allowed in the system.
 * Asset ID names are case-sensitive.
 * As a best practice, make sure that asset IDs do not contain blank spaces.
-For example, `black jacket.tif` and `blue jacket.jpg`.
+For example, `dark jacket.tif` and `blue jacket.jpg`.
 Adobe Dynamic Media Classic ASCII-encodes blank spaces in asset names when it uses asset names to construct URL strings.
 These ASCII codes are hard to read, which can make reading URLs more difficult.
 * Language-specific characters are permitted in filenames.
 However, the following characters are not permitted in filenames:

   `\ ; / ? : @ & = + $ , &#42; " &lt; > | ' { } %`